Where’s My Connecticut State Tax Refund?

 Note: Wait at least 10–12 weeks before checking the status of your refund for paper-filed returns and at least three weeks for electronically filed returns.

-Here is a look at the income tax brackets for the state of Connecticut based on filing status.
-If you are wondering how federal tax brackets work you can use a calculator to find what tax bracket you are in.
+Here is a look at Connecticut’s income tax brackets by filing status.
+If you are wondering how federal tax brackets work, you can use a calculator to find what tax bracket you are in.

 Qualifying taxpayers in Connecticut can claim a personal exemption on their state income tax return.
-The amount available varies based on filing status.
-Single filers can qualify for a $15,000 personal exemption, while couples can qualify for a $24,000 personal exemption.
+The amount available varies based on filing status and AGI.
+Single filers can qualify for a personal exemption up to $15,000, while joint files can qualify for an exemption up to $24,000.

 This article is for informational purposes only and not legal or financial advice.